hyyangkisti/Depression_with_LLM/README.md

+PubMed QA and Quora.com QA
-Medical answer generation with LLM based on the questions from PubMed and Quora.Com
+for medical answer generation with LLM based on the questions from PubMed and Quora.Com